shashwatdwi176/Learning-Management-System-NextJS-Aws/README.md

 # Learning Management System (LMS)

 ## 🚀 Overview
-This is a **full-stack** enterprise-grade **Learning Management System (LMS)** built using modern technologies.
+This is a **full-stack** enterprise-grade **Learning Management System (LMS)** named  **PINAAK Edutech** built using modern technologies.
 It provides a scalable and robust platform for managing courses, user authentication, payments, and content delivery.

 ## 🛠 Tech Stack
 ### **Frontend**